 I promise that you'll fall in love with this recipe if you try it.
 It's the ultimate Thanksgiving comfort food.

-Rosemary Ciabatta Stuffing
+Easy Ciabatta Stuffing

-- 1 stick unsalted butter
+- 1 stick unsalted butter (½ cup), divided

 - 6 oz pancetta chopped (bacon or prosciutto would work too)

 - 1 small onion diced